sandordargo/sandordargo.github.io/_posts/2022-6-29-cpp-standardized.md

 Bjarne loved its expressiveness.

 If you think about the history of innovation, great things are rarely born out of the blue.
 Great things are born when ideas have sex with each other.
-Stroustrup wanted to combine the humanly understandable relationships introduced by Simula with the sheer power of a low-level language, which was C. That's how the idea of *"C with classes"* was born.
+Stroustrup wanted to combine the humanly understandable relationships introduced by Simula with the sheer power of a low-level language, such as C. That's how the idea of *"C with classes"* was born.

 It was delivered as a preprocessor of the C compiler, called *Cpre*.
 It already included classes and inheritance, public and private access levels, friends, constructors and destructors, assignment operator overloading, inlining and default arguments.